 Whether the laminate flooring in your home has been there since before you moved in or you recently installed it yourself, you want to keep it in good shape.
 Unfortunately, problems do come up sometimes.
 The good news is that in many cases, you can fix the problem without replacing the entire room’s floorboards.
-Check out our step-by-step guide for dealing with three of the most common laminate flooring problems.
+Check out our step-by-step guide in how to repair laminate flooring in the three most common areas.

 If you’ve noticed that the floorboards are pushing up against each other along the seams, creating a lump on the floor that resembles a roof’s peak, the problem is peaking.
 Peaking occurs when the floorboards don’t have enough space to expand and contract.